biozal/NewWorld/dm/Echor Empire/House Adams.md

 # House Adams of Boston

+House Adams rules Massachusetts, New Hampshire, Maine, Vermont, Connecticut, and Rhode Island.
+Castle Greystone is located on the coast of Boston and is a large naval base used for the empire.

 - **Lord Michael Adams**: He is the head of the family, in his mid-50s.
 He is a tall and lean man with short brown hair and bright green eyes.
 He is a skilled craftsman and has been known to create beautiful pieces of art and furniture.

 - **Lady Elizabeth Adams (Kent)**: She is Lord Michael's wife, in her mid-40s.
 She is a petite woman with short curly blonde hair and soft brown eyes.
 She is known for her love of nature and has been known to create beautiful gardens and parks.